-Wang also recognizes most Wong Fu content is East Asian, heteronormative, West Coast, SoCal Asian, and there are more stories that need to be told, so he supports other content creators such as the Asian Boss Girl Podcast, of which his girlfriend Helen Wu and friends Janet Wang and Melody Cheng are behind.
+Wang also recognizes most Wong Fu content is East Asian, heteronormative, West Coast, SoCal Asian, and there are more stories that need to be told, so he supports other content creators such as the Asian Boss Girl Podcast, of which his now-wife Helen Wu and friends Janet Wang and Melody Cheng are behind.

 BUILT TO LAST

 The content creator recognizes the challenge in appealing to everyone’s tastes.

 “As a business, we want to keep our core audience fulfilled, but we also need to reach out to new audiences and try to find new people that age into our content,” said Wang.

 “Ultimately it has to come back to creating content that we are proud of — if we are only creating content that we think our audience will like, that’s a never-ending cycle of disappointment for ourselves.
 We still have to make things we believe in personally.”

 To quote the ultimate Tiger Mom, Eleanor Young from Crazy Rich Asians, Phil Wang understands how to build things that last.

 We believe that our stories matter – and we hope you do too.
 Support us with a monthly contribution to help ensure stories for us and by us are here to stay.